-The Maine Educational Center for the Deaf and Hard of Hearing/Gov. Baxter School for the Deaf (MECDHH/GBSD) is seeking a highly motivated Deaf educator who possesses a high level of professionalism, strong communication skills and proven ability to deal with complex issues in this supervisory position to fill a full time, 203-day position of Early Childhood Family Services (ECFS) Coordinator, based in our Falmouth ECFS office.
+The Maine Educational Center for the Deaf and Hard of Hearing/Gov. Baxter School for the Deaf (MECDHH/GBSD) is seeking a highly motivated Deaf educator who possesses a high level of professionalism, strong communication skills and proven ability to deal with complex issues in this supervisory position to fill a full time, 203-day position of Early Childhood Family Services (ECFS) Coordinator.

 Primary Responsibilities include: